OG Ron C: Swishahouse Records

-In 1997 Ron C and Watts began hosting parties for high school students at The All Star Sports Center on Houston's northside near Acres Homes.
+In 1997, Ron C and Watts began hosting parties for high school students at The All Star Sports Center on Houston's northside near Acres Homes.
 Freestyle contests would be held to harvest the city for its talent.
 Chamillionaire, Slim Thug and Paul Wall attended these contests regularly.
-After impressing Ron C and Watts they were invited to join The Swishahouse.
-In 1999 Ron C left radio to release the independent Swishahouse album entitled "The Day Hell Broke Loose" with his co-CEO Mike Watts.
+After impressing Ron C and Watts, they were invited to join The Swishahouse.
+In 1999, Ron C left radio to release the independent Swishahouse album entitled "The Day Hell Broke Loose" with his co-CEO Mike Watts.
 The album would go on to sell 100,000 copies and become a Houston classic.
 This same year people began calling him OG Ron C, and he said on a mixtape "for now on don't call me Ron C, call me OG RON C".
 The next year Ron signed a deal with head KBXX 97.9 DJ Madd Hatta's label Paid-n-Full Records to drop "Southern's Finest" which sold 40,000 copies and featured the hit single "In Love with my money" by Chamillionaire and Paul Wall.
-In the early part of the century Ron C and Watts decided to part ways as business partners, and OG Ron C left the label he help create, Swishahouse.
+In the early part of the century, Ron C and Watts decided to part ways as business partners, and OG Ron C left the label he helped create, Swishahouse.

 Chamillitary Ent

-After leaving Swishahouse OG Ron C continued to make his critically acclaimed F-ck Action Series composed of screwed & chopped R&B songs.
-He was also nominated for 4 Justo Awards (the grammy of DJ awards), and went on to win 2 Justo's for "Best Dirty South Mixtape DJ" in 2004 & 2005.
+After leaving Swishahouse, OG Ron C continued to make his critically acclaimed F-ck Action Series, composed of screwed & chopped R&B songs.
+He was also nominated for 4 Justo Awards (the Grammy of DJ awards), and went on to win 2 Justo's for "Best Dirty South Mixtape DJ" in 2004 & 2005.
 Also In 2004 OG Ron C became the official DJ for platinum selling Universal artist Chamillionaire, he doubled as his show DJ and showed off his skills as Chamillionaires exclusive mixtape DJ. for Chamillitary mixtapes.
-In 2005 he received his first Southern Entertainment award for the best screwed and chopped CD.
-He also released two independent albums entitled "Real Recognize Real" with his Brother Wood which sold over 20,000 and "Diamonds and Tattoos" with local artist Tow Down which sold over 20,000.
+In 2005, he received his first Southern Entertainment award for the best screwed and chopped CD.
+He also released two independent albums entitled "Real Recognize Real" with his Brother Wood, which sold over 20,000, and "Diamonds and Tattoos" with local artist Tow Down, which sold over 20,000.